The Strange, Embarrassing World of Americans Trying to Emulate English Soccer Culture

 A battleground only outdone in irony levels by this Hard Rock Cafe:

-Again, certain questions are raised, chiefly: What exactly is this rivalry – between a team bankrolled by an energy drink and another formed in 2015 – built upon?
+Again, certain questions are raised, chiefly: What exactly is this rivalry—between a team bankrolled by an energy drink and another formed in 2015—built on?
 And is it really a loathing so deep-set that it's worth testing the patience of a load of American police officers, when American police officers carry guns, which are deadly weapons that those officers haven't exactly proven themselves shy of using?

-And this is the crux, really: it is the terrace culture of English football that MLS fans are most clearly aping, and yet there are things about English football that you just can't ape.
-For example, you could argue that at the height of its infamy, English hooliganism was fuelled by a poisonous cocktail of dying industry, regional resentment, mass unemployment, racial tension, a war on class loyalty, cruel government, corrupt policing and fading empire.
-And you could argue that American hooliganism is fuelled by the mostly fictional account of a hobbit getting beaten up at a West Ham match.
-The two phenomena aren't really comparable, though that didn't stop these NYCFC fans – supporters of a club, remember, who were formed last year, bankrolled by Abu Dhabi oil money – throwing their weight behind the anti-corporate, anti-petrodollar "Against Modern Football" movement:
+And this is the crux, really, it is the terrace culture of English soccer that MLS fans are most clearly aping, and yet there are things about English football that you just can't ape.
+For example, you could argue that at the height of its infamy, English hooliganism was fueled by a poisonous cocktail of dying industry, regional resentment, mass unemployment, racial tension, a war on class loyalty, cruel government, corrupt policing, and fading empire.
+And you could argue that American hooliganism is fueled by the mostly fictional account of a hobbit getting beaten up at a West Ham match.
+The two aren't really comparable, though that didn't stop these NYCFC fans—supporters of a team, remember, that was formed last year, bankrolled by Abu Dhabi oil money—throwing their weight behind the anti-corporate, anti-petrodollar "Against Modern Soccer" movement:

-Despite our absence from the tournament itself, the World Cup that took place in the States in 1994 was in many ways a watershed moment for English football.
-It was the last World Cup before the Premier League and Sky had really taken off; the last World Cup before anyone here knew anything about leagues overseas beyond the fact that Gabriel Batistuta could hit a ball very hard; the last World Cup before Championship Manager and the internet and the importing of foreign players and coaches exploded; the last World Cup before we as a country, for better or worse, lost our footballing innocence, our ability to arrive every two years at an international tournament and not know the names on the shirts, the styles of play, the biographies beyond the funny haircuts.
-My overriding memories of USA '94 are of surprise and identity – teams that arrived as mysteries and left as distinct entities I still remember vividly to this day, an unusual number of whom were led by charismatic, dictatorial number 10s: Hagi, Stoichkov, Maradona, Baggio, Valderrama, Rai, Dahlin, Matthaus, Okocha, Scifo, Bergkamp.
-There was an absence of the familiarity and homogeneity that can sometimes spoil things today – which is why it feels a bit depressing to witness Americans attempting to ape English terrace culture.
+Despite our absence from the tournament itself, the World Cup that took place in the States in 1994 was in many ways a watershed moment for English soccer.
+It was the last World Cup before the Premier League and Sky had really taken off, the last World Cup before anyone here knew anything about leagues overseas beyond the fact that Gabriel Batistuta could hit a ball very hard, the last World Cup before Championship Manager and the internet and the importing of foreign players and coaches exploded, the last World Cup before we as a country, for better or worse, lost our soccer innocence, our ability to arrive every two years at an international tournament and not know the names on the shirts, the styles of play, the biographies beyond the funny haircuts.
+My overriding memories of USA '94 are of surprise and identity—teams that arrived as mysteries and left as distinct entities I still remember vividly to this day, an unusual number of whom were led by charismatic, dictatorial number 10s: Hagi, Stoichkov, Maradona, Baggio, Valderrama, Rai, Dahlin, Matthaus, Okocha, Scifo, Bergkamp.
+There was an absence of the familiarity and homogeneity that can sometimes spoil things today—which is why it feels a bit depressing to witness Americans attempting to ape English terrace culture.

 Not that I wish Robby Branom anything but the best of luck in Sunday's game.
-I hope that Seattle win and that this first taste of glory helps him see that culture is something built from the ground up – out of memory, loyalty and time.
-And what would make me really happy is if Seattle's winning goal is a bicycle kick, scored directly from a corner, by a man with a funny moustache, a mullet and a fictional Hollywood boxer's name.
+I hope that Seattle wins and that this first taste of glory helps him see that culture is something built from the ground up—out of memory, loyalty, and time.
+And what would make me really happy is if Seattle's winning goal is a bicycle kick, scored directly from a corner, by a man with a funny mustache, a mullet, and a fictional Hollywood boxer's name.
 Which would seem to rule out Tyrone Mears.